Aphrodisiac: Alcohol

 Alcohol has traditionally been viewed as possessing aphrodisiac-like qualities owing to its effect as a central nervous system depressant, as depressants can increase sexual desire and sexual behavior through disinhibition.
 Alcohol affects people both physiologically and psychologically, and it is therefore difficult to determine exactly how people experience its aphrodisiac effects (aphrodisiac qualities or the expectancy effect).
 Alcohol taken in moderate quantities can elicit a positive increase in sexual desire, whereas larger quantities are associated with difficulties in reaching sexual pleasure.
-As the porter in Shakespeare's Macbeth observes, "it provokes the desire, but it takes away the performance".
 Chronic alcohol consumption is related to sexual dysfunction.

 Cannabis

 Marijuana reports are mixed.
 Half of users claim an increase in sexual desire and sexual pleasure while the other half report no effect.
 Consumption, individual sensitivity, and possibly marijuana strain, are factors that affect outcomes.

 Food

 Many cultures have turned to foods as sources of increasing sexual desire; however, significant research is lacking in the study of the aphrodisiac qualities of foods.
 Most claims can be linked to the placebo effect.
 Misconceptions revolve around the visual appearance of these foods in relation to male and female genitalia (carrots, bananas, oysters, and the like).
 Other beliefs arise from the thought of consuming animal genitalia and absorbing their properties (e.g. cow cod soup in Jamaica and balut in the Philippines).
 Korean bug is a popular aphrodisiac in China, Korea, and Southeast Asia, either eaten alive or in gelatin form.
 The caterpillar fungus (Ophiocordyceps sinensis) is used as an aphrodisiac in China.
 The story of Aphrodite, who was born from the sea, is another reason why individuals believe seafood is another source of aphrodisiacs.
 Foods that contain volatile oils have gained little recognition in their ability to improve sexual desire, sexual pleasure, and/or sexual behavior, because they are irritants when released through the urinary tract.
 Chocolate has been reported to increase sexual desire in women who consume it over those who do not.
 Cloves and sage have been reported to demonstrate aphrodisiac qualities, but their effects have not been specified.
 Tropical fruits, such as Borojó and Chontaduro, are considered to be energizers in general and sexual energizers in particular.